trevordevore/levure/framework/helpers/file_system/README.md

 Each time your application starts up on Windows the helper will call `fileSystemRegisterURLProtocol` to make sure that your application is registered to handle the protocol.

-Note: On OS X you need to manually add your protocol to the `Info.plist` file.
+Note: On macOS and iOS you need to manually add your protocol to the `Info.plist` file.

 ```
 <array>